codership/galera/docs/source/monitoringthecluster.rst

 - ``Error([error code if available])``

 .. note:: Only those nodes that in the ``Synced`` state accept connections from the cluster.
-For more information on node states, see galera_node_fsm.
+For more information on node states, see :ref:`Node State Changes <node-state-changes>`.